hon1nbo/BCTt/README.txt

 # Reading Tip: this readme is laid out for syntax highlighters
 # I use notepad++ with C++ highlighting enabled.

+# Eventually this will be moved to the MarkDown format, but I have better things to do with other projects.

 /\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\
  #Table of Contents:           *